Inventium/rubymacros.com/outline.md

 The combination of all these rules makes a system which is quite difficult to process.
 Basically, you must be able to parse the whole language in order to handle the general case.
-This is too difficult of a
-(tangential) problem to handle in order to solve your goal of being able to process your language in order to write a textual macro which solves whatever 'business' problem you're trying to solve.
+This is too difficult of a problem (and tangential to what you really want to do) to handle in order to solve your goal of being able to process your language in order to write a textual macro which solves whatever 'business' problem you're trying to solve.

 It's better to have the language parsed for you already (even if it's something easy to